 MRI of the female pelvis is a non-invasive examination that obtains high resolution images accessing the internal structures of the female pelvis.

-You will lie in the scanner with a special coil over your pelvis.
-This area needs to be in the centre of the magnet and you will usually go into the magnet feet first.
-For many patients your head will be outside of the scanner.
+You will lie in the scanner with a special coil over your pelvis, which needs to be in the centre of the magnet.
+Usually, you will go into the magnet feet-first.
+For many patients, your head will be outside of the scanner.

 Before your Scan